shobana2702/SHOBANA_NODE_ASSIGNMENT/Readme.md

 Author:Shobana G

-To Install Dependencies----npm i
+1. To Install Dependencies----npm i
-To Start Server---npm start
+2. To Start the Server---npm start

-Functionalities:

-## Products
+## Products API Functionalities:

 1. List products (should support pagination)